The Unlikely Hairstyle Kendall Jenner Wore To Hailey & Justin's Wedding

 At most weddings, all eyes are on the people getting married, but Jenner is stealing some of the spotlight this morning thanks to the hairstyle she opted for on the big day.
 Instead of her usual sleek style, Jenner chose to wear crimped waves.

-Jenner revealed the unlikely look in an Instagram photo with longtime friend Younes Bendjima.
+Jenner revealed the unlikely look in an Instagram photo.
 The shoulder-grazing crimps may be unexpected for the model, but she's definitely been in an experimental mood lately.
 Just two weeks ago, Jenner shocked fans by taking the Burberry runway with blonde hair.
 Now, Jenner is trying to make crimped hair happen like it's 2002.

 Advertisement